Blog

 Water bottle plastic (PET) has the strongest UV response.
 Shopping bag plastic (PE) barely glows under blue light.
 Nylon fibers have the weakest UV signal.
 Styrofoam sits in the middle.
 Each one has a pattern you can't confuse with the others.

-Right now we can identify 4 types of plastic in your water:
+Right now our classifier can distinguish 4 types of plastic:

 When we tested this classification system on known plastic samples, every single type separated cleanly from every other type.
 Six out of six possible pairings.
 Zero overlap.